objectiv/objectiv.io/docs/docs/tracking/collector/introduction.md

 ## Validation
 The Collector validates any incoming Event against the [open analytics taxonomy](/taxonomy/reference/events/overview.md).
-If it fails, the Collector will respond with an error, and store the Event in the `NOK` folder on disk.
+If it fails, the Collector will respond with an error, and store the Event in the configured `NOK` (not-OK) location.

 This means no Event sent to the Collector is ever discarded, enabling you to for instance 'repair' any failing Events and store them after the fact.